SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-19-get-out-of-death-cults.md

 ---
 layout: post
-title: Republicans Are _Still_ Being a COVID-19 Death Cult?!
+title: Republicans Are Still Being a COVID-19 Death Cult?!
 tags:  COVID Politics Sadness
 comments: true
 ---

-Yesterday came simultaneous bits of evidence in the US that (a) COVID-19 death rates for unvaccinated are unambiguously disastrous, and (b) Republicans attempt to defund any school that takes COVID-19 protections.
-This is death cult levels of badness.
+Yesterday came simultaneous bits of evidence in the US that (a) COVID-19 death rates for unvaccinated are unambiguously disastrous, and (b) Republicans attempted to defund any school that takes COVID-19 protections.
+This is 'death cult' levels of badness.

 ## Death rates by vax status